 Offers are available online at tasonline.tafe.wa.edu.au and will be emailed.

-Late applications open
+Late applications open Saturday 2 November 2024

-Late applications close
+Late applications close Friday 13 December 2024

 Offers for late applications will be released as main intake enrolments are completed and available places are known.
-Students who do not receive an offer during this time will be placed on the waitlist.
+Students who do not receive an offer during this time will be placed on the waitlist

 Waitlist applications will be accepted for courses not filled through the main intake and late applications.
 Not all courses will be available during this period, and applications will only be considered if places are still available.

-No further offers will be issued after this date, and students who missed out are encouraged to apply in Semester 2, 2024.
+No further offers will be issued after this date, and students who missed out are encouraged to apply in Semester 2, 2025.

 Calendars